Ludwig Wittgenstein: Frustrations at Cambridge

-Wittgenstein was quite vocal about his depression in his years at Cambridge and before he went to war; on many an occasion, he told Russell of his woes.
+Wittgenstein was quite vocal about his depression in his years at Cambridge and before he went to war; on many occasions, he told Russell of his woes.
 His mental anguish seemed to stem from two sources: his work and his personal life.
-Wittgenstein made numerous remarks to Russell about the logic driving him mad.
-Wittgenstein also stated to Russell that he "felt the curse of those who have half a talent".
-He later expressed this same worry and told of being in mediocre spirits due to his lack of progress in his logical work.
+Wittgenstein made numerous remarks to Russell about logic driving him mad.
+Wittgenstein also said to Russell that he "felt the curse of those who have half a talent".
+He later told of being in mediocre spirits due to his lack of progress in his logical work.
 Monk writes that Wittgenstein lived and breathed logic, and a temporary lack of inspiration plunged him into despair.
-Wittgenstein told of his work in logic affecting his mental status in an extreme way.
+Wittgenstein told of his work in logic affecting his mental state in an extreme way.
 However, he also told Russell another story.
 Around Christmas, in 1913, he wrote:

 how can I be a logician before I'm a human being?
 For the most important thing is coming to terms with myself!